redelmann/scat/README.md

 p3sz\x9vUsn{"Kjzxt
 ```

+> Note that `pony1234` is **not** your github password.
+It's the original password you use to generate other passwords.
+> **Never share it, or use it as a password for anything else than `scat`.**

-Or, for a Facebook password:
+Let's say that you now want to generate a Facebook password:

 ```
 > scat -c -k "facebook"